Our ultimate goal is to get to ZERO preventable deaths by 2020!

-In 2017, the Patient Safety Movement Foundation held its 5th Annual World Patient Safety, Science & Technology Summit and announced over 69,519 lives saved because of commitments made by over 3,526 partnered hospitals.
+In February 2018, the Patient Safety Movement Foundation held its 6th Annual World Patient Safety, Science & Technology Summit and announced over 81,533 lives saved because of commitments made by over 4,598 partnered hospitals across 44 countries.
 This announcement showcased how far we’ve come, and how much further we must go to reach ZERO preventable deaths by 2020.

 Hospitals committed to ZERO by 2020

 *Numbers are self-reported